Lettings policy

 • the council lets its properties, including its statement on offering choice; and

-• how the council nominates customers to Registered Providers
+• how the council nominates customers to registered providers

 1.1.4 Leeds is one of the largest social landlords in the UK, and the provision of affordable and secure housing contributes to the ambitions and priorities of the Best Council Plan and the Breakthrough Projects.
-The lettings policy also links to the council’s Tenancy Strategy, Tenancy Policy, Housing Strategy and Homelessness Strategy.
+The lettings policy also links to the council’s Tenancy Strategy, Tenancy Policy, Housing Strategy and Homelessness and Rough Sleeping Strategy.

 1.2 Legislative and policy framework of the lettings policy